- 17 Money Saving Hacks: Save $5000 to $8000 a Year

 Even if you think your budget is trimmed to the max, there is invariably still room for a little more trimming in my experience.

-So here’s 17 saving tips to leverage right away!
+So here are 17 saving tips to leverage right away!

 before we continue – Want to Make Some Fast Free Cash? – Check Out These Survey Sites